profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 {:.dhp-verse #page18}

-The Dhamma encourages us to bring to heart the memory of wholesome acts performed by body, speech or mind and to dwell in the sense of gladness that arises with that recollection.
+The Dhamma encourages us to bring to heart the memory of wholesome acts performed by body, speech or mind, and to dwell in the sense of gladness that arises with that recollection.
 We are not at risk of becoming overly pleased with ourselves if mindfulness is present.
 We can similarly contemplate our mistakes and shortcomings without losing sight of our goodness if we have developed wise reflection.
-That we can observe our habits shows that we are much more than those habits.
+That we can observe our habits shows we are much more than those habits.
 What is it that observes?
-This is our refuge - awareness - the way out of suffering.
+This is our refuge – awareness, the way out of suffering.
 With this very awareness we can freely dwell in the joy of recollecting goodness.
 And what a relief to find that we can make mistakes and learn from them.
 {:.dhp-reflection}